 - 1.1 The Local Authority is required to consult annually and determine the school term dates for Community, Voluntary Controlled and Community Special Schools and maintained nursery schools under Section 32 of the Education Act 2002. - 1.2 The Local Authority has always worked closely with schools that are their own Admission Authority and its neighbouring Authorities to try and agree the same school calendar for the benefit of parents. - 1.3 Consistent school calendars are particularly important where school staff work in one Authority but their children attend school in another Authority.
-This is a common theme that emerges through consultation every year and is something that is supported by Unions. - 1.4 The school year must contain 190 teaching days and 5 additional teacher training days.
+This is a common theme that emerges through consultation every year and is something that has been supported by Unions. - 1.4 The school year must contain 190 teaching days and 5 additional teacher training days.
 Any Governing Body wishing to determine its own term dates must adhere to this requirement. - 1.5 There are many issues that are important to a wide range of stakeholders when considering the school calendar.
-These include the cost of family holidays, the length of some of the terms and the impact of operating a different calendar to neighbouring Authorities. - Primary and Secondary Headteacher representative groups have indicated strongly that they would wish the Local Authority to continue to set a model school calendar in the event that the statutory requirement is removed. - 1.6 The Council is keen to obtain views from all stakeholders on the school calendar, especially from schools, parents and young people.
+These include the cost of family holidays, the length of some of the terms and the impact of operating a different calendar to neighbouring Authorities on childcare arrangements. - 1.6 The Council is keen to obtain views from all stakeholders on the school calendar, especially from schools, parents and young people.
 An extensive consultation took place during the Spring Term 2016 for the 2017/18 academic year with parents, school leaders and other stakeholders.
 The Authority consulted on two models as follows: